johnpooch/e_commerce/README.md

 While the original website has a blog section, the blog has only one post which was posted in 2015.
 The shop is regularly visited by internationally renowned musicians.
 The shop also carry out repairs on rare guitars.
 If the shop posted to its blog about how to maintain rare guitars or about celebrities visiting the shop, this could result in greater traffic to the website.

 ###### Solution
-This project has a re-designed blog/news section which included more posts and is more appealing to read.
+This project has a re-designed blog/news section which includes more posts and is more appealing to read.

 #### Original website does not have a search feature
 The original Some Neck Guitars website does not have a search feature.
 The website has around 400 products on it.
 As such it can be difficult to determine whether the shop has the specific product you're be looking for.
 The website has a 'sort by' feature which orders the products, and a 'filter by brand' feature which displays only products of a given manufacturer.
 A search bar is a more intuitive way of filtering products.